rangari-rani/academic-projects-mca/README.md

 ## 🧠 Reflection: Why These Projects Matter

-Each project helped me:
-- Build confidence with Git/GitHub workflows
-- Translate theory into working apps
-- Understand real challenges in UI/UX, DB design, and code structure
+These projects helped me build confidence with Git/GitHub workflows, translate theory into working apps, and explore real-world challenges in UI/UX, database design, and clean code structure.

 ---